Konya: Culture

-Konya has a reputation for being one of the more religiously conservative metropolitan centres in Turkey.

-Konya was the final home of Rumi (Mevlana), whose turquoise-domed tomb in the city is its primary tourist attraction.
+Konya has a reputation for being one of the more religiously conservative cities in Turkey.
+It was the final home of Rumi (Mevlana), whose turquoise-domed tomb in the city is its primary tourist attraction.
 In 1273, Rumi's followers established the Mevlevi Sufi order of Islam and became known as the Whirling Dervishes.
 Every Saturday, there are Whirling Dervish performances (semas) at the Mevlana Cultural Centre.
 Unlike some of the commercial performances staged in cities like Istanbul, these are genuinely spiritual sessions.

 Expensive, richly patterned Konya carpets were exported to Europe during the Renaissance and were draped over furniture to show off the wealth and status of their owners.
 They often crop up in contemporary oil paintings as symbols of the wealth of the painter's clients.